 If the cause of the nodule is clear (for example, if it's caused by an infection or inflammation), you may need medicine to treat that problem.

-If the cause is not clear, you may need more tests or treatment, depending on the risk that the nodule may be cancer.
+If the cause isn't clear, you may need more tests or treatment.
+It depends on the risk that the nodule may be cancer.

-If the risk of cancer is small, your doctor may just want to watch to see if the nodule changes over time.
-Or he or she may want you to have regular follow-up appointments and tests.
+- If the risk of cancer is small, your doctor may just want to watch to see if the nodule changes over time.
+Or your doctor may want you to have regular follow-up appointments and tests.
 For example, you may have a CT scan every 3 to 6 months to see if the nodule is growing.

-If there is a higher risk of cancer, you may need more tests like a PET scan or biopsy (a tissue sample).
-If the nodule turns out to be cancer, you may need surgery to remove the cancer.
+- If there's a higher risk of cancer, you may need more tests like a PET scan or biopsy (a tissue sample).
+If the nodule is cancer, you may need surgery to remove the cancer.
 Or you may need some type of cancer treatment.

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Adam Husney MD - Family Medicine & Martin J. Gabica MD - Family Medicine & Kathleen Romito MD - Family Medicine & Michael Seth Rabin MD - Medical Oncology & Robert L. Cowie MB, FCP(SA), MD, MSc, MFOM - Pulmonology